ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab2/README.md

 The file `twitter_2.py` that we have uploaded is accessing tweet information using the `JSON format` (we have used `attribute _json`).

-To make the output more readible, we have tested the code using the `text format` as following:
+To make the output more readable, we have tested the code using the `text format` as following:

 1. Twitter home timeline:<br />
 `for status in tweepy.Cursor(api.home_timeline).items(10):`<br />